How is WAM Calculated UNSW

 The UNSW WAM Calculator is an essential academic utility for students at the University of New South Wales.
 WAM, or Weighted Average Mark, is the precise numerical average of all the marks you have achieved in your courses, weighted according to the credit value of each course.
 It is the primary metric used by the university to determine academic standing, progression, honours classification, and eligibility for prizes and scholarships.

 Unlike many international institutions that rely on a Grade Point Average (GPA) system (typically a 4.0 or 7.0 scale), UNSW's WAM system offers a more granular view of performance.
 For instance, scoring 84% (Distinction) and 75% (Distinction) would look identical in a GPA system, but in the WAM system, the higher score contributes more positively to your average.
-This precision is vital for competitive rankings, such as the University Medal or Dean's List.

 Official UNSW Grading System Table